Spy-Like Functionality in Computer Monitoring Software. When is it too Much?

 When reviewing Spyware and Employee Performance Monitoring Software closely it appears that neither features nor business areas of both types of software overlap (refer to the mentioned above articles).
 Considering the above mentioned, lawyers advise having in mind the business reasons and goals when implementing monitoring software then it’ll be possible to solve all the tasks without going too far.

-Spying, investigation and more: Spyware is basically good for spying on person or for investigation purposes as it collects personal information.
+Spying, investigation and more: Spyware is basically good for spying on a person or for investigation purposes as it collects personal information.
 It has nothing to do with employee performance monitoring.
-Also there is a specific type of spyware that is used for retrieving login names and passwords in order to get the access to web banking accounts, but this is not something that is offered on the market; this software acts like a virus so people get it on their computers when clicking improper links and attachments etc.
+Also, there is a specific type of spyware that is used for retrieving login names and passwords in order to get access to web banking accounts, but this is not something that is offered on the market; this software acts like a virus so people get it on their computers when clicking improper links and attachments etc.

-Employee Performance Monitoring: Employee Performance Monitoring software is for performance monitoring purposes only; and it does not deal with any personal data as such information is not required for employee performance monitoring.
+Employee Performance Monitoring: Employee Performance Monitoring software is for performance monitoring purposes only, and it does not deal with any personal data as such information is not required for employee performance monitoring.

 Software Misusage – Reasons and Results

-Most of software on the market are declared as Employee Performance Monitoring Software that is actually Spying Software or Spyware as it offers spying features (For more information: What is Spyware or Spying Software?’).
+Most of the software on the market are declared as Employee Performance Monitoring Software that is actually Spying Software or Spyware as it offers spying features (For more information: What is Spyware or Spying Software?’).

 Here misusage comes: spying features are offered and used as employee performance monitoring features.
 The most common reasons for managers or employers, who are looking for spying features, are poor management and lack of planning.
-In this case some managers prefer to go for micromanagement, in order to control every step of the employees hoping that this would help to increase performance and quality level.
+In this case, some managers prefer to go for micromanagement, in order to control every step of the employees hoping that this would help to increase performance and quality level.
 But it does not help.
-It causes problems instead by creating impossible draconian environment at the workplace.
+It causes problems instead by creating an impossible draconian environment at the workplace.
 Employees are floating around as they are not happy with it.
 Also sometimes unhappy employees try to sue employers for spying on them.
 This is the result.

 So, Spyware or Performance Monitoring?